MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/scripting.md

 ### Variables produced

 This action might produce variables, depending on the configuration made by the user when using the **Script Parameters** window.
+> [!NOTE]
+> In the case the action is configured to produce output parameters (using the **Out** direction when configuring them), you should always ensure that the parameter inside the script is set to a value other than null.
+Otherwise, the script execution will result in an error since the output parameter has not been set.

 ### <a name="rundotnetscript_onerror"></a> Exceptions